Lab 01: Dealing with Spatial Data in Python

 - Prime Meridian: Greenwich

-Now we have an projected CRS for the road network data in Bristol.
+Now we have a projected CRS for the road network data in Bristol.
 To confirm the difference, let’s take a look at the geometry of the first row in our original road network bristol_roadnetwork

 and the projected bristol_roadnetwork_reprojected